rwinlib/gcc-4.9.3/readme.md

 The new Rtools compiler for windows is based on GCC 4.9.3 and Mingw-W64 V3.
 It does not support multilib: instead we ship separate compilers targeting win32 and win64.
-R already supports this by setting `BINPREF` insead of `MULTI` in `MkRules`.
-The main challenge is that the new compilers use a new C++ exception model (dwarf/seh instead of sjlj).
-Therefore static C++ libraries (libfoo.a files) which have been deployed on CRAN (icu, gdal, quantlib, protobuf, etc) will need a rebuild.
+R already supports this by setting `BINPREF` in `MkRules`.
+The main challenge in this update is that the new compilers use another C++ exception model (dwarf/seh instead of sjlj).
+Therefore static C++ libraries (`libfoo.a` files) which have been deployed on CRAN (icu, gdal, quantlib, etc) will need a rebuild.
 Shared libraries (DLL files) and plain C libraries should be unaffected.
 The good news is that the new tool chain is more standard, reliable and performant.
 This makes porting packages to Windows easier than before.
 Moreover, upgrading the tool chain in the future should be much less painful than this time.

 ### Introduction